jlas1/Klicky-Probe/Printers/Ratrig/VCore3.0_3.1/README.md

 - 1 x Klicky probe
 - 1 x Piston Klicky Body
 - 1 x Piston Klicky pin
-- 1 x Klicky prove dock v2
+- 1 x Klicky probe dock v2

 # Compatibility
 I have tried my hardest to design this mod to be compatible with as many popular combinations as possible.
 This work has been extended further by Arlock.